-Data mining, analytic modeling, algorithms, artificial intelligence, machine learning—you need highly specialized skills to go from business needs to analytics solutions.
-Real data science also includes the discipline of the scientific method.
+Data mining, analytics modeling, predictive algorithms, artificial intelligence, machine learning—you need highly specialized skills to go from business needs to analytics solutions.

 Predictive analytics is the baseline of advanced analytics and data science.
 It is a set of techniques used to gain new knowledge from large amounts of raw data by combining data mining, statistics, and modeling.
 Predictive analytics goes beyond insight (knowing why things happen) to foresight (knowing what is likely to happen in the future).

 Analytics encompasses many skills and disciplines.
 Identifying the problem, choosing the modeling approach, selecting the correct features to model, and evaluating the result are at the heart of analytics.
-The tendency, however, is to focus primarily on the technology rather than the process.
-It is important to start by understanding the problem and defer technology until later in the process.
+It is important to start by understanding the problem and defer technology decisions until later in the process.

 Data mining is an underlying discipline for the solutions to many kinds of data science and analytics problems.
 This training is with R, an open source software environment for statistical computing and graphics.
 It is popular with data scientists and an effective environment to learn how to apply data mining techniques.

 The Building the In-Demand Skills for Analytics and Data Science workshop will cover essential analytics and data science techniques and best practices over three days of in-depth, interactive training.

 Your Team Will Learn